6 Reasons why you should pray

 It is no longer about praying once in the morning and once in the evening because your soul continually cries out in prayer and worship to God throughout your entire day!

 When I first became a Christian, I was daunted by individuals who either prayed very long or were so eloquent in their prayers.
-I knew I was nothing like it and I wanted to be like that!
-The problem was though that I didn’t think about the practice required to do that nor did I really reflect on why I wanted what they had.
+I was nothing like that… but I wanted to be.
+The problem was the practice required to do that nor did I really reflect on why I wanted what they had.

 As I grew in Christ I realized that: